Ways to Raise Your FICO Score for Home Buying

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the pieces in reviewing your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+In recent years, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in determining your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?